Where will you visit next?

 For more information, please see our full drone policy

 Fires and barbecues are generally not allowed.
-If you’re planning a picnic at a property for the first time, please telephone them in advance to check.
+If you’re planning a picnic for the first time at one of the places we care for, please call the place in advance to check.

-There's a 15p charge for the use of disposable cups.
-We hope visitors will bring their own cups with them and benefit from the 25p discount.
-While these are small changes, they help us all to be more sustainable.
+There's a 15p charge for the use of single-use cups.
+We’d encourage to your own reusable cups with you and benefit from the 25p discount as well as helping us to be more sustainable.

-No, reusable cups are accepted, provided they are clean and in good condition.
+No, all reusable cups are accepted, provided they are clean and in good condition.

 We keep our website up to date so please do use it to keep informed.
 If your query isn’t answered by the website, please call us on 0344 800 1895 or email enquiries@nationaltrust.org.uk and we'll do our best to help you.